andyman1222/better-youtube-CSS/README.md

 **Why does Google change their website CSS every 6 months?** I have no clue.

-**Why make this repo?** Because I am sick and tired of Google changing their UI every 6 months.
+**Why make this repo?** Because I am sick and tired of Google changing their UI every 6 months (figuratively, but it is obsessive).
 It serves no practical purpose and retracts from the user experience of their platform.
 Youtube isn't the only platform suspectible to this- for instance, the google docs suite bypasses some of the CSS changes I've made across all sites, so I'm stuck with rounded corners on the site.

 **Why these changes?** Because Google's CSS adds a ton of wasted space, whether in the form of the rounded corners, or whitespace, or larger fonts.
 I have large monitors with my desktop, not a little phone screen, so I want the screen real estate to be utilized more than what Google (and most modern websites) tend to waste.